 If you are studying in Kunming, there are 6 PARKS YOU MUST SEE IN KUNMING.

 Delicious Foods to try

 As a coastal city, you can find various kinds of seafood to enjoy in Dalian.
 However, I’m sure you are willing to try more authentic Chinese foods, especially the cuisine of ethnic minority groups in Yunnan, China.

-As a land inhabited with 25 minority groups and benefited from its rich natural resources, you can enjoy a large range of characteristics cuisines here.
-From fancy restaurants to vendors and stands on streets, there is a series of typical foods of Yunnan, including the 10 DISHES YOU MUST TRY WHEN YOU LEARN CHINESE IN KUNMING
+As a land inhabited by 25 minority groups and benefited from its rich natural resources, you can enjoy a large range of characteristics cuisines here.
+From fancy restaurants to vendors and stands on the streets, there is a series of typical foods of Yunnan, including the 10 DISHES YOU MUST TRY WHEN YOU LEARN CHINESE IN KUNMING.

-Dalian is a pretty coastal city to enjoy beach and sunshine, but when summer is gone, Kunming, the city that is as fresh and soft as the spring season can bring you more joy and surprise for learning Mandarin in China.
+Dalian is a pretty coastal city to enjoy the beach and sunshine, but when summer is gone, Kunming, the city as fresh and soft as the spring season, can bring you more joy and surprise for learning Mandarin in China.